exponea/exponea-react-native-sdk/documentation/example-app.md

 ![Example app screens (iOS)](https://raw.githubusercontent.com/exponea/exponea-react-native-sdk/main/Documentation/images/react-native-ios.png)

 When you run the app in the simulator, you'll see the **AuthScreen**.
 Enter your [project token, API token, and API base URL](https://documentation.bloomreach.com/engagement/docs/mobile-sdks-api-access-management).
+Optionally, enter `Application ID` if your Engagement project supports multiple mobile apps.
+If you leave this blank, the SDK uses the default value "default-application".
+[Learn more about configuration](https://documentation.bloomreach.com/engagement/docs/react-native-sdk-configuration).
 Then click `Start` to [initialize the SDK](https://documentation.bloomreach.com/engagement/docs/react-native-sdk-setup#initialize-the-sdk).
 > [`AuthScreen.tsx`](https://github.com/exponea/exponea-react-native-sdk/blob/main/example/src/screens/AuthScreen.tsx)

 The app provides several screens, accessible using the bottom navigation, to test the different SDK features: